Welcome to the website serving the Quaker community in Southern Africa.

 Yearly Meeting 2021

-The 2021 Yearly Meeting will be held via Zoom over two consecutive weekends in July/August 2021.
-For further information and to register, please go here.
+The 2021 Yearly Meeting was held via Zoom over two consecutive weekends in July/August 2021.
+Two statements came out of the gathering:

-The 2021 Richard Gush Memorial Lecture was delivered by Marie Odendaal of the KwaZulu-Natal Monthly Meeting.
+The 2021 Richard Gush Memorial Lecture, delivered by Marie Odendaal of the KwaZulu-Natal Monthly Meeting, was delivered on 16 June 2021.
 It is titled Creating our world in love’s image — journeying beyond apartheid, and can be viewed on the Quaker Community in Southern Africa YouTube channel.

 Quaker Community in Southern Africa YouTube Channel